Frequently Asked Questions (FAQ) Page

-Q. What are the most significant changes for research administrators for the April 2017 deployment?
+Q. What are the most significant changes for research administrators?

-A. Grants.gov proposals will be created and submitted in the new system, rather than using the Adobe forms packages.
-Salary budget builder will no longer be available; instead, administrators will utilize the budget module within the system to develop project budgets.
-Research administration data will be available in the EDW (Enterprise Data Warehouse) allowing users to produce standardized reports using Cognos BI and ad-hoc reports using Query Studio.
-After go-live, users will gain access to the Research Administration System, EDW, and research data using Query Studio by submitting an eARM.
+A. Grants.gov proposals are created and submitted using the new system, rather than using the Adobe forms packages.
+Administrators will utilize the budget module within the system to develop project budgets instead of using Salary Budget Builder.
+Research administration data is available in the EDW (Enterprise Data Warehouse), which allows users to produce standardized reports using Cognos BI and ad-hoc reports using Query Studio.
+Users receive access to the KC, EDW, and research data using Query Studio by submitting an eARM.

-What are the most significant changes for faculty with the April 2017 deployment?
+What are the most significant changes for faculty?

-A. Once the system goes live on 24 April 2017, the eTransmittal system will no longer be used to create new proposals, however, previously created proposals will be able to be maintained.
-Salary Budget Builder will also no longer be used when the RA system goes live.
-The RA system will maintain salary information in the system and will be accessed through the budget area of the proposal development document.
+A. eTransmittal will no longer be available to create new proposals on May 15, however, previously created proposals will be able to be maintained.
+Salary Budget Builder will be phased out by the end of 2017.
+KC maintains salary information and proposal budgets are accessible through the budget area of the proposal development document.

-Q. Will I have access to the information in eTransmittal once the system goes live?
-And for how long?
+Q. How long will I have access to the information in eTransmittal?

 A. Yes, for a time.
 The timeline for phasing out eTransmittal is still being determined.

-A. Clinical trial proposals will be created and routed using the proposal development module in the Research Administration System to approve submissions on behalf of MSU, which currently happens with eTransmittal.
+A. Yes, clinical trial proposals will be created and routed using the proposal development module in KC to approve submissions on behalf of MSU.
 While there is robust budget functionality in the new system, it is not specialized for building clinical trial budgets.
 Researchers will continue to build per patient budgets, but they will enter summary numbers into the system for reporting purposes.

 Q. I currently use the eTransmittal system, OSP/CGA website, and the data warehouse to gather information for reporting needs.
-How will I access reporting information when the RA system goes live?
+How do I access reporting information with the new system?

-A. All the research administration data will reside in the enterprise data warehouse (EDW).
-Individuals will also be able to access data through the dimensional models in Query Studio.
+A. All the research administration data resides in the enterprise data warehouse (EDW).
+Individuals can also access data through the dimensional models in Query Studio.
 Query Studio allows users to build customized reports for their specific reporting needs.
 Standard reports will access the most frequently used data.

 Q. Are there any specific cut-off dates that I should be aware of?

-A. On 24 April 2017, you will no longer be able to create new proposals in eTransmittal.
+A. Yes, on May 15, you will no longer be able to create new proposals in eTransmittal.

-Q. What kind of educational options will be available?
+Q. What kind of educational options are available?

-A. Classroom (face-to-face, computer lab) and eLearning courses, along with supporting materials such as videos, job aids, and online user manuals.
+A. Classroom courses (face-to-face, computer lab) available through August and eLearning courses available through D2L, along with support materials such as video demonstrations, short videos, help guides, and online user manuals.

-Q. How can I sign up for a class?
+Q. How can I sign up for the courses?